Rickettsia rickettsii: Metabolic pathways

 R. rickettsii are obligate intracellular bacteria, meaning they need a host cell in order to replicate and survive.
 In fact, no glycolytic enzymes for the breakdown of intact glucose remain in R. rickettsii's genome.
 It is theorized that while R. rickettsii once possessed complete, complex metabolic pathways that allowed it to survive outside a host, evolutionary pressures caused progressive genomic reduction that now limits metabolism to the tricarboxylic acid cycle (TCA).
 Energy is primarily obtained through a combination of oxidative phosphorylation of imported host carbon sources and direct harvesting of ATP via a ATP/ADP transmembrane pump.
 Remnants of these lost metabolic pathways can be seen in analysis of R. rickettsii's genome, which contain some identified remnant enzymes of pathways that remain unfunctional in vivo.
 This decrease in available metabolic pathways has left R. rickettsii largely dependent on a range of transport systems to harvest essential amino acids, nucleic acids, and other metabolites from its host.

 The primary carbon source of R. rickettsii is pyruvate, though many other amino acids and TCA cycle intermediates such as glutamine, glutamate, and malate can be used.
 For lipid metabolism, a complete map of fatty acid synthesis enzymes have been found, allowing R. rickettsii to construct a viable cell membrane made up of lipopolysaccharides (LPS).
 Regarding synthesis of a peptidoglycan layer, there is speculation as to whether key components are synthesized internally or imported and modified for use.
-Pathways for producing critical small molecules such as riboflavin (B2), nicotinamide (B3), pantothenate (B5), pyridoxine (B6), and biotin (B7) are all missing key enzymes, forcing R. rickettsii to rely solely on transmembrane transport proteins.
+Pathways for producing critical small molecules such as riboflavin (B_{2}), nicotinamide (B_{3}), pantothenate (B_{5}), pyridoxine (B_{6}), and biotin (B_{7}) are all missing key enzymes, forcing R. rickettsii to rely solely on transmembrane transport proteins.

 Overall, R. rickettsii has a genome that does not encode many of the enzymes and proteins that are required for several pathways besides the TCA cycle.
 These bacteria import many of the intermediates, cofactors, and byproducts from the host cells' metabolic pathways to use for their own synthesis of necessary structures and energy for survival.